AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md

 How is the Machine Learning Model calculated?

-Bizible calculates the importance of each custom stage by using the touchpoint data from your account.
+Marketo Measure calculates the importance of each custom stage by using the touchpoint data from your account.
 The criteria used to determine the importance of each stage are:

 * Model Accuracy: If we build a predictive model with the touchpoint data to predict whether we will win a deal eventually, how accurate will the model be?
 Higher predictive accuracy means that the details of this stage correlates more with whether a deal will close
 * Conversion Rate: If Leads or Opportunities at this certain stage convert to the next stage at a high rate, this suggests that the marketing activities that occurred at this stage didn't matter very much.
 Conversely, if a certain stage converts to the next stage at a low rate, this can suggest that the marketing activities that occurred at this stage were influential in driving the conversion.